-Gear Selector Switch stalled on the left main gear.
+Gear Selector Switch

 This prevents the completion of the electric circuit to the landing gear motor until the gear strut is within 3/4 inch of full extension.

-The gear indicating lights are located conveniently by the gear selector switch.
-The green indicating light below the selector switch shows that all gear are down and locked.
-The amber light above the gear selector switch is the gear up indication: it will flash if the power of one engine is reduced below 12 inches of manifold pressure while the gear is up and locked.
-The gear up warning horn will sound when power is reduced (below approximately 12 inches of manifold pressure) on both engines and the gear is not down and locked.
-GEAR INDICATION LIGHTS ARE DIMMED WHILE THE INSTRUMENT LIGHTS ARE ON.
+The gear indicating lights are located conveniently above and below the gear selector switch.
+The green indicating light (located below the selector switch) shows that all gears are down and locked.
+The amber light (located above the gear selector switch) is the gear up indication.
+The amber light will flash when power is reduced on one engine and the gear is up.
+The warning horn will operate when power is reduced (below approximately 12" of manifold pressure) on both engines and the gear is not down and locked.
+The pilot should become familiar with the gear warning horn to distinguish it from the stall warning horn.
+GEAR INDICATION LIGHTS ARE AUTOMATICALLY DIMMED WHEN THE INSTRUMENT LIGHTS ARE TURNED ON.